rhielab/3Dgenome/README.md

 We processed ChIP-seq data using the ENCODE ChIP-seq pipeline (https://www.encodeproject.org/chip-seq/histone/) to annnotate regulatory elements (Promoter, Enhancer, Insulator, NDR, Repressed Regions etc.)

-We processed NOMe-seq data using BSMAP (Xi and Li 2009 PMID:XXXX) to align .fastq file to bisulfile-converted genome and Bis-SNP (Liu et al., Genome Biol,2012 PMID:22784381) to identify meethylation status of CpG and GpC sites from BAM file.
+We processed NOMe-seq data using BSMAP (Xi and Li, BMC Bioinformatics, 2009, PMID:19635165) to align .fastq file to bisulfile-converted genome and Bis-SNP (Liu et al., Genome Biol,2012 PMID:22784381) to identify meethylation status of CpG and GpC sites from BAM file.

 ## Figure 1.
 Comparison of Hi-C and Micro-C data
 ### 1A.
 Experimental methods of Hi-C and Micro-C